-There is only one word for it - BADLY
+There is only one word for it - it handled its crisis management BADLY

 Despite the fact that suspicions had already been raised internally, Facebook sent letters to the Observer and other news media maintaining the 50 million data leak was not ‘technically’ a breach of ‘trust’ and reminding the respondents that the organisation had the right to sue.
 The UK Guardian and the New York Times were not intimidated and published further information and the scandal became a media storm.